rubickCenter/rubick-base/src/lib/listen_event/ioio/README.md

 Native Node.js modules that listen/send simulated events to devices

-use grpc to push io stream
+use grpc to push event stream

 ## build